 Mental health embodies all emotional, psychological, and social aspects of human existence.
 It affects how people think, feel, and act.
-It helps determine how an individual handles stress, relates to others, and makes choices.
+It also helps determine how an individual handles stress, relates to others, and makes choices.
 Mental health affects every stage of life, from childhood through adulthood.
-It affects cognitive ability, mood, and behavior.
+It impacts cognitive ability, mood, and behavior.
 Many factors contribute to mental health problems, including genetics, brain chemistry, life experiences, and family history.
-People who suffer from mental health problems should seek out a qualified medical professional immediately and use the mental health informational resources below.
+People who suffer from mental health problems should seek out appropriate mental health information and qualified medical professional immediately.

 Recovery from a mental disorder requires improvements in four major dimensions of a sufferer’s life.
 The first dimension involves making informed, healthy choices that support physical, psychological, and emotional well-being, in other words, making adjustments to dietary and exercise protocol should help in coping with the stress involved in suffering from a mental disorder.
 Cutting off unhealthy social connections that previously led to substance abuse also encourages recovery.
 This same rule applies at home, where family members remain a strong center of support for the sufferer.
 Sufferers should also try to engage in meaningful daily activities, such as reporting to a job or school.
 Lastly, sufferers must build relationships and network with others who have the same issues.
 These four dimensions will make recovery a lot faster in addition to medical treatment.